List of Hollows in Bleach: Edorad Leones

 Arrancar 13 Edorad Leones (エドラド・リオネス, Edorado Rionesu) is one of Grimmjow's five Fraccións.
 In his early life, Edorad was an Adjuchas-class Menos who was the apparent leader of a small group of Menos under Shawlong Koufang before they met Grimmjow one day and accept him as their "king."
 Edorad and his Menos allies hunted other Hollows in an attempt to become Vasto-Lorde Hollows.
 When nothing happened after each hunt, Edorad and the others had Grimmjow eat a part of them to maintain their current forms.
-Many years later, Edorad and those that were associated became Fraccións of Grimmjow when Sosuke Aizen took over Hueco Mundo.
+Many years later, Edorad and those that were associated became Fraccións of Grimmjow when Sousuke Aizen took over Hueco Mundo.
 Shawlong and the others accompanied Grimmjow to Karakura Town.
 Edorad encountered Ikkaku Madarame and Yumichika Ayasegawa.
 Before fighting him, he sensed that Di Roy Linker was killed.

 His Zanpakutō is Volcánica (Borukanika) which looks like a regular katana, but with a hexagonal-shaped guard and a slightly-longer hilt.
 When released, his mask reforms into wings on both sides of his head while his arms become gigantic with his shoulders growing large extensions.
 He also has the ability to use fire attacks.
 Edorad later falls in battle against Ikkaku Madarame and states that he is glad to know Ikkaku's name.

 Edorad is voiced by Taiten Kusunoki in the Japanese version of the anime and by Beau Billingslea in the English dub.

 Nakeem Grindina

 Arrancar 14 Nakeem Grindina (ナキーム・グリンディーナ, Nakīmu Gurindīna) is one of Grimmjow's five Fracción.
 In his early life, Nakeem was an Gillian-class Menos who was a member of Shawlong Koufang's group before they met Grimmjow and took him as their "king".
 Nakeem and his Menos allies hunted other Hollows in an attempt to become Vasto-Lorde Hollows.
 When nothing happened after each hunt, Nakeem and the others had Grimmjow eat a part of them to maintain their current forms.
-Many years later, Nakeem and those that were associated became Fraccións of Grimmjow when Sosuke Aizen took over Hueco Mundo.
+Many years later, Nakeem and those that were associated became Fraccións of Grimmjow when Sousuke Aizen took over Hueco Mundo.
 Nakeem and the others accompanied Grimmjow to Karakura Town.
 Shawlong and Nakeem ended up fighting Tōshirō Hitsugaya and Rangiku Matsumoto with Shawlong fighting Rangiku.
 Upon releasing her limiter, Rangiku manages to kill Nakeem.

 The name and abilities of his Zanpakutō are unknown.

 Nakeem is voiced by Taketora in the Japanese version of the anime and by J.B.
 Blanc in the English dub.